RACV Logo

 Day 1 - Dublin

-Start your journey in the heart of Dublin, Ireland’s vibrant capital, with a two-night stay in a luxurious hotel.
+Start your journey in the heart of Dublin, Ireland’s vibrant capital, with a two-night Special Stay.

 Set on the banks of the River Liffey, Dublin was founded by the Vikings who named the city Dubh Linn, which means ‘Black Pool’ after the tidal pool that formed where the River Poddle met the Liffey.
 The city is magnificent with Georgian architecture, grand squares and historic monuments, and is steeped in culture and oozes charisma with a touch of hedonism.